 The new year is a time of resolutions, goal setting and getting back to a healthier lifestyle after the holidays.
 For many, the new year symbolizes a clean slate, full of promise for a happier, healthier version of you.
 That’s why so many of us start new fitness routines, invest in gym memberships and take up new sports or activities this time of year.

 But, even with the best intentions, an injury can quickly derail your plans for the new year.
 Not all injuries are preventable, but so many are.
 Fortunately, there are things you can do to keep chasing your goals instead of nursing an injury.
-Check out these tips to avoid back, joint and muscle injuries in 2023.
+Check out these tips to avoid back, joint and muscle injuries this year.

 3. Ease into new things